danse-inelastic/pyre/docs/pyreBasics.rst

 open input/output files, initiate c/c++/fortran engines that this component is depending on, etc.

-..
-TODO: have a link to a complete listing of these overidable methods
+.. todo:: have a link to a complete listing of overidable component methods

-..
-TODO: discuss the order in which these methods are called by the framework
+.. todo:: discuss the order in which component methods are called by the framework

 Applications
 ------------